grafana/loki/docs/sources/configuration/_index.md

 # The total amount of worker to use to delete chunks.
 # CLI flag: -boltdb.shipper.compactor.retention-delete-worker-count
 [retention_delete_worker_count: <int> | default = 150]

+# Store used for managing delete requests.
+# If not set, -boltdb.shipper.compactor.shared-store is used as a fallback.
+# CLI flag: -boltdb.shipper.compactor.delete-request-store
+[delete_request_store: <string>]

 # Allow cancellation of delete request until duration after they are created.
 # Data would be deleted only after delete requests have been older than this duration.